sBuiltaJr/imageGenSD/README.md

 midnight UTC.
 The character and profile are saved to the user profile that initiated the command and will appear in the `/listprofiles` command.

-`/showprofile {profile ID}`
+`/showprofile {user} {profile_id}`

-- Display a given profile linked to an ID
+- Display either a given profile linked by ID or a selectable list of profiles

-Displays the request profile, if it exists.
+If `profile_id` is specified, the command displays the request profile, if it exists.
 The can include profiles linked to other users if the author knows the profile ID.

 Profile Names cannot be used, only the unique identifier for a profile (ID) like provided by `/listprofiles`.

+If `user` is specified, the command displays a dropdown list of profiles that user owns, if any.
+Selecting a specific profile will cause it to be posted to the channel underneath the dropdown menu.

+The dropdown contains `next` and `back` options to allow viewing lists greater than 25 characters.
+The `cancel` command deletes the dropdown.

+the dropdown will deactivate after 100 seconds of inactivity.

 `/testget`